-We are frequently contacted by people from across Canada, including many TaxLetter® readers, who seek our help to protect their families from financial fallout when the death of a spouse occurs.
+We are often contacted by Investor's Digest readers who seek our help to protect their families from financial fallout when the death of a spouse inevitably occurs.

-Many requests for a free consultation are submitted by people with obvious male names, and sometimes, when we reach the man on the phone, their response is bewilderment, and "I didn't call you".
-And then, if their wife happens to be within earshot, we hear her ask "Who is that?", soon followed by "It was me.
+Online requests for a free consultation are submitted by people with obvious male names, and sometimes, when we reach the man on the phone, his response is bewilderment, and an "I didn't call you".

+Then, if their wife happens to be within earshot, we hear her ask, "Who is that?" soon followed by "It was me.
 I contacted them because you haven't.
-I've asked you many times to do
+I've asked you many times to do it, but you haven't.
+We needed to protect our family".